The path to remarkable is paved

 Prior to joining Crosspoint Capital Partners, Vivek Mani served as VP, and CFO for the $2.5B Enterprise Security Business at Symantec.
 Between 2015 and 2018, Mani served as VP, Finance at Symantec and executed restructuring programs and complex carve-outs during that period in addition to supporting FP&A efforts within the company.
 Prior to Symantec, Mani was a deal lead at Oracle Corporation where he executed more than $10B in software M&A transactions ranging from tuck-ins to multi-billion dollar acquisitions.
 Mani began his career in Finance and M&A at Credit Suisse technology investment banking, and prior to that he worked at SanDisk designing Security Hardware and Software at SanDisk.
 Mani holds a B.S. in Computer Engineering from U.T.
 Austin, and an M.B.A. from University of Chicago Booth School of Business.

 Emily Melchior joined Crosspoint Capital Partners as Head of Investor Relations & Chief of Staff in 2021.
 Prior to joining Crosspoint, Emily was at Searchlight Capital Partners for over eight years, where she was Head of Investor Relations & Chief of Staff.
 Prior to Searchlight, Emily was at Lazard in the Private Capital Advisory Group where she assisted in the capital raising for private equity funds.
-Emily holds a bachelor's degree from William Smith College.
+Emily holds a bachelor's degree in Economics and Environmental Studies from William Smith College.

 Nick Noviello is a senior executive with a track record of driving financial and operational improvement and company transformation across Enterprise and Consumer businesses.
 Noviello has over seven years of public company CFO experience at Symantec Corporation and NetApp, Inc., and over 28 years of global finance and operations experience at Symantec, Blue Coat Systems, Inc., NetApp, Honeywell International, and PricewaterhouseCoopers.
 Noviello holds an M.S. in Taxation from Fairleigh Dickinson University and a B.S. in Business Administration from Boston University Questrom School of Business.
 Noviello is married with two children.